 What are mods?

 Warframe's Mod System is based on cards that can be found while you play the game.
-You can also obtain them by purchasing one of the randomized mod packs from the market, using Platinum.

 - General Mods - Improve your weapon / Warframe / Sentinel